Aetopia/MCBEResolutionChanger/README.md

 If the MCBE Resolution Changer doesn't work then do the following.

 1. Verify if all values in the options.ini are correct.
-2. Ensure the application "MCBERes64Bit.exe" is running in the background.
+2. Ensure the application "MCBERes.exe" is running in the background.

 ## Does the application improve performance or FPS?
 You can see the attached pdf file for proof.